Insights

 Each global economic crisis threatened Bretton Wood II’s survival.
 Those crises and competition for reserve status were expected to result in a tri-reserve currency arrangement involving the dollar, euro, and renminbi.
 But the euro was plagued with debt crises and the renminbi has been hobbled by capital controls, investor concerns about transparency, and uncertainty about the government’s role in the currency market.4 Neither currency gained the critical mass to rival the dollar.

 The Ukraine – Russia war is a new challenge to US dollar hegemony.
 The freezing of Russian assets (including currency reserves) was the end to Bretton Woods II, claimed Credit Suisse interest rates strategist Zoltan Pozsar, and the start of Bretton Woods III.
 Pozsar believed only the Chinese had the capability to supply financing to bridge the gap between Russian prices for energy (constrained by Western sanctions and price caps) and prices of energy provided by other suppliers.
 That unique role would offer an avenue for the Chinese to propel the renminbi into a dominant currency role.
-But the chaotic economic situation at the start of the war in February 2022 eased, and currency reserve data for the first three quarters of 2022 show the war – so far – has not been a world-altering event for the Chinese currency: The US dollar share of reserves stayed steady at about 60% in 2022 while the Chinese renminbi approached 3%.5
+But the chaotic economic situation at the start of the war in February 2022 eased, and the currency reserve data through 2024 show the war has not been a world-altering event for the Chinese currency.
+The renminbi has been unable to take advantage of the US dollar's slow decline, staying below three percent of reserve currency holdings.

 Source: International Monetary Fund Currency Composition of Official Foreign Exchange Reserves